We've been based at Hoo Hall in Rivenhall for over 30 years.

 "Would like to say a big thank you to Ben, just started work again with Handy following a month off and the improvement in his legs is incredible.
 He's very happy to be back in work again and he's back to his happy bouncy self!
 Big thank you from us." - Ellen Gibson via Facebook.

-Charlotte Soutar BVetMed CertAVP MRCVS - (Assistant)
+Charlotte Soutar BVetMed CertAVP MRCVS - (Veterinary Assistant)

 "I qualified from The Royal Veterinary College in 2009.
 After a year in mixed practice I knew that I wanted to specialise in horse work, which I guess was where I was always destined to be: I was an active member of the Essex North Pony Club and I try to still get out and about to local dressage and riding club competitions as much as possible.
 In 2010 I competed at the National Dressage Championships and in 2015 I returned to dressage on my own horse "Beau", having been out of action with him for some time because of a frustrating lameness issue.
-Aside from my work, any spare moments I have are spent with my horses."
+Aside from my work, any spare moments I have are spent with my horses, husband and two young boys."

 In January 2016 Charlotte passed her Certificate in Advanced Veterinary Practice.